dansgithubuser/dlal/README.md

 todo
 ----
-- liner.py - create random drumlines
+- buffer listen to midi velocity
 - samples per callback -> samples per evaluation

 - need to design for more than one person interacting at once with common devices (phones)